TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started.md

 - One SDK example has been flashed to the EVM flash and the application booted from the flash without CCS.
 \endif
 \cond SOC_AM263PX || SOC_AM243X || SOC_AM263X || SOC_AM261X
-- Use \htmllink{https://www.ti.com/lit/an/spradf0a/spradf0a.pdf, TI OptiFlah memory technology} along with [Smart Placement](\ref SMART_PLACEMENT_GETTING_STARTED) tool to improve system level performance with external flash.
+- Use \htmllink{https://www.ti.com/lit/an/spradf0a/spradf0a.pdf, TI OptiFlash memory technology} along with [Smart Placement](\ref SMART_PLACEMENT_GETTING_STARTED) tool to improve system level performance with external flash.
 \endcond

 ### Terms and Abbreviations